jcornaz/heron/README.md

 * Use [bevy] types, resources and components when possible (`Vec3`, `Quat`, `Transform`, `Events`, etc.)
 * Provide a single API that works for both 2d and 3d.
 (Like bevy does)
 * Data oriented.
-Using this library should look like it is part of [bevy].
+Using this library should feel like its a part of [bevy].
 * Avoid asking the user to lookup in resources via *handles*.
 Data should be accessible and modifiable directly in components.
 * Hide the actual physics engine.
-This is an implementation detail the user shouldn't have to care about.
+This is an implementation detail the user shouldn't have to worry about.
-    * But, allow advanced users to access the underlying [rapier] resources, so a user is never blocked by a missing element in the API of heron.
+    * But, allow advanced users to access the underlying [rapier] resources, so the user is never blocked by a missing element in the API of heron.

 ## Feature flags

 One must choose to use either `2d` or `3d`.
-If none of theses two features is enabled, the `PhysicsPlugin` won't be available.
+If neither of the two features is enabled, the `PhysicsPlugin` won't be available.

 * `3d` Enable simulation on the 3 axes `x`, `y`, and `z`.